 The allowances are usually calculated on the basis of earned income for the previous year, as confirmed for tax purposes.
+You can estimate the amount of parental allowances that start in 2019 by using the calculator.
 If you do not have earned income, you get the allowance at the minimum rate.
 The allowances can also be calculated in the following three ways:

 - on the basis of some other benefit you received earlier, provided that you have been a student, in rehabilitation, or unemployed, and also provided that the allowance, calculated this way, would be larger than if it were calculated on the basis of your earned income.

 - on the basis of the same earnings as an immediately preceding allowance if the expected due date of the next child occurs before the second-youngest sibling is 3 years old.

 - on the basis of your earned income for the 6 months preceding the allowance if your income is at least 20% higher than the income confirmed for tax purposes.

 Maternity, paternity and parental allowances are affected by your circumstances and your income.
 The same formula is used to calculate all of the allowances.

 Maternity, paternity and parental allowances are paid for working days.
 Working days are Monday to Saturday, with the exception of official holidays.